Toyota AWD System Malfunction 2WD Mode Engaged

 What does AWD system malfunction mean on a Toyota?

-The AWD system malfunction – 2WD mode engaged warning message in a Toyota means there is an issue that deactivated its all-wheel-drive system.
-This may be down to an engine issue, which may be caused by something as simple as a loose gas cap.
-Other likely causes include a weak battery or a faulty transmission range sensor.
-Lastly, the AWD system will disengage if it overheats, which may be caused by a too-aggressive driving style.
+An AWD system malfunction—2WD mode engaged warning message means your all-wheel-drive Toyota has an issue that deactivated its all-wheel-drive system.
+It could be an engine problem, which itself could be related to something as simple as a loose gas cap.
+Other possible culprits include a weak battery or faulty transmission range sensor.
+We recently diagnosed a car where the AWD system was deactivating if it overheats, which could be a sign of too-aggressive driving or high mileage vehicles.

 Toyota AWD System Malfunction Common Causes

-To help you out with this, we will go through a list of the most common problems and explain each of them.
-We recommend using a good scanner to run a full scan on the vehicle to find out why the malfunction is coming on the instrument cluster.
+To help you out with this, we will go through a list of the most common problems and explain each one.
+We recommend running a full scan on the vehicle using an OBD-II scanner to determine why the malfunction is coming on the instrument cluster.

 - Battery issues – A worn battery will cause various systems to malfunction, with the all-wheel-drive being one of them.
 In most cases, this happens after the battery goes flat and the driver jump-starts the vehicle.
-But this issue may appear with weak batteries, too, if the voltage drops low enough while cranking.
-If having doubts, the best thing is to measure the voltage between battery terminals using a multimeter tool.
+However, this issue may appear with weak batteries, too, if the voltage drops low enough while cranking.
+If you have doubts, the best thing to do is to measure the voltage between battery terminals using a multimeter tool.

-- Faulty transmission range sensor – Like most other cars, Toyota uses a transmission range sensor to determine which gear the driver has selected.
-With time, these sensors wear out internally, causing the signal they send to become interrupted or incorrect.
+- Faulty transmission range sensor—Like most other cars, Toyota uses a transmission range sensor to determine which gear the driver has selected.
+Over time, these sensors wear out internally, causing the signal they send to become interrupted or incorrect.
 This results in shift issues or refusal to engage the selected gear.
 In Toyota RAV4 and other all-wheel-drive models, this issue will also trigger the AWD malfunction error.
-When that happens, the driver will usually not be able to start the car.
+When that happens, the driver is usually unable to start the car.

-- Overheating all-wheel-drive system – If the Toyota AWD system overheats while driving, it will automatically shut down to prevent further damage.
-One of the causes for this may be low fluid levels inside the transmission on transfer cases.
-This is why it is essential to check them regularly and flush them per manufacturers’ recommendations.
+- Overheating all-wheel-drive system—If the Toyota AWD system overheats while driving, it will automatically shut down to prevent further damage.
+One cause may be low fluid levels inside the transmission in transfer cases.
+This is why checking and flushing them regularly per the manufacturers’ recommendations is essential.
 Another thing that can cause the all-wheel-drive system to overheat is driving style.
 Its components have limitations, meaning these vehicles usually can’t cope with extreme terrains.

-- ABS Wheel Speed sensors – To know when to engage which mode, the Toyota all-wheel-drive system needs to know how fast each wheel is spinning.
-For this, it uses signals from vehicle speed sensors, which are also used by ABS and VSC safety features.
-If any of the four sensors fail or gets damaged, all these systems, including the AWD, will malfunction.
+- ABS Wheel Speed Sensors—The Toyota all-wheel-drive system needs to know how fast each wheel is spinning and when to engage which mode.
+It uses signals from vehicle speed sensors, also used by ABS and VSC safety features.
+If any of the four sensors fail or get damaged, all these systems, including the AWD, will malfunction.

-- Fuel Pump – Most of the all-wheel-drive models made from 2017 onwards, including the popular Toyota RAV4, have been affected by a large-scale recall in 2020.
-The issue was caused by a faulty fuel pump, which could deliver less gasoline than needed or completely fail.
+- Fuel Pump—A large-scale recall in 2020 affected Most all-wheel-drive models made from 2017 onwards, including the popular Toyota RAV4.
+The issue was caused by a faulty fuel pump, which could deliver less gasoline than needed or fail.
 Although not directly linked to the AWD system, this problem will cause various engine issues.
-And if it triggers the check engine light, the AWD system will also shut down.
+The AWD system will also shut down if it triggers the check engine light.

-- Wiring and fuses – The all-wheel-drive system has several wirings, which can get damaged mechanically, by corrosion, or caused by rodents.
+- Wiring and fuses—The all-wheel-drive system has several wirings, which can be damaged mechanically by corrosion or rodents.
 This causes electrical shorts and various other issues, resulting in system malfunction.
 In addition, damaged wiring will cause corresponding fuses to blow out.

 How to diagnose Toyota AWD malfunction